johnmcfarlane/papers/c++/error-handling.md

 ## Discussion

+### Choices for Contract Users

+There should be as few as possible.
+The user is the greatest point of failure.
+Where possible, they should not be distracted by the dilemmas of API design.
+Whether API users, End users or any other kind of user, their life should be made as easy as possible.
+This does not mean defensive APIs which hide their mistakes.
+Their mistakes should be made obvious to them as quickly and clearly as possible.

 ### Dynamically-Enforceable API Contract Violation is Undefined Behaviour

 The popular idea that undefined behaviour is confined to violations of some subset